brxken128/dexios-book/src/dexios-core/Password-Hashing.md

-## Password Hashing - Managed by `dexios-core`
+## Password Hashing

-Password hashing is done with `argon2id`.
-It uses a 16-byte salt to derive the encryption key.
+Password hashing was done with `argon2id` in all versions prior to v8.7.0.
+In versions v8.7.0 and above, BLAKE3-Balloon hashing is used.
+Both modes use a 16-byte salt to derive the encryption key.
 Once a key has been hashed, it is dropped and zeroed out via the `zeroize` crate to ensure it stays in memory no longer than required.

 ### Handling the Hash